DataPower-on-Azure/DataPower-install/README.md

 **Pre-Reqs**

-1. Clone and run the [datapower-operator-scripts](https://github.com/DataPower-on-Azure/datapower-operator-scripts) repo and follow its instructions to extract the necessary yaml files.
-2. An OpenShift installation on a cloud provider.
+1. An OpenShift installation on a cloud provider.
 2. Login credentials and url address to access the OpenShift UI.

 **Instructions**

+1. Clone and run the [datapower-operator-scripts](https://github.com/DataPower-on-Azure/datapower-operator-scripts) repo and follow its instructions to extract the necessary yaml files and deploy using your chosen method.